slackapi/python-slack-sdk/docs/content/web.md

 Slack in more complex ways than the integrations we provide out of the box.

-Access Slack's API methods requires an OAuth token — see the [Tokens & Authentication](/installation/access-tokens) section for more on how Slack uses OAuth tokens as well as best practices.
+Access the Slack API methods requires an OAuth token — see the [Tokens & Authentication](/installation#handling-tokens) section for more on how Slack uses OAuth tokens as well as best practices.

 [Each of these API methods](https://api.slack.com/methods) is fully